isherax/dream_chaser/README.md

 # API Requests

 1. `\image`: Generate an image using the AI text-to-image model.
 Returns a png object in bytes form.
-    a. `prompt` (required): Input text for image prompt.
+    1. `prompt` (required): Input text for image prompt.
-    b. `enhance_prompt` (optional): Boolean variable to improve prompt using prompt generation model.
+    2. `enhance_prompt` (optional): Boolean variable to improve prompt using prompt generation model.
 Set to true by default.